corda/corda-docs-portal/content/en/tools/digital-currencies/redeeming/creating-redemption-requests.md

 	  alt="'Successfully submitted an redemption request' message"
    >}}

-   The Request Redemptions flow begins and its progress can be checked in the pull-out flow tracker on the right-hand side of the screen:
+   The **Request Redemption** flow begins and its progress can be checked in the pull-out flow tracker on the right-hand side of the screen:

    {{<
       figure